 For over 100 years the Proceedings of the British Academy series has provided a unique record of British scholarship in the humanities and social sciences.
-Each themed volume drives scholarship forward and are landmarks in their field.
-For more information about the series and guidance on submitting a proposal for publication, please visit www.thebritishacademy.ac.uk/proceedings
+These themed volumes drive scholarship forward and are landmarks in their field.
+For more information about the series, please visit www.thebritishacademy.ac.uk/proceedings

 PROCEEDINGS OF THE BRITISH ACADEMY • 258